 Since ACR’s founding less than two years ago, Diamond Plaza was the firm’s first major investment after a COVID-delayed start.
 Cheung’s former firm Cushman & Wakefield is understood to have advised on the acquisition.

 Last year, ACR won agreements to provide asset management services for a pair of business park facilities in Shanghai, including GLP I-Park Shanghai Jing’an, a 30,000 square metre project at the North Hi-tech Park just north of the middle ring road in what was formerly known as Zhabei district.

 The firm also manages GLP I-Park Shanghai Yunchuang, a commercial complex in Minhang district’s Pujiang town that includes four office buildings, two R&D facilities and a flexible shared office and event area.

 While Cheung and his team are taking the lead at ACR, GLP is playing a top-level role.
-Ming Mei, GLP’s co-founder and chief executive, holds those same titles at ACR, and GLP China vice chairman Teresa Zhuge also sits on ACR’s board.
+Ming Mei, GLP’s co-founder and chief executive, holds those same titles at ACR, and Teresa Zhuge, executive vice chairman of GLP China, also sits on ACR’s board.